Testicular Self-Exam (TSE)

 Check the Testicles

 Hold your scrotum in the palm of your hand.
 Roll each testicle gently between the thumbs and fingers of both hands.
-Feel for changes in each testicle, one at a time.
+Feel for changes in each testicle, 1 at a time.

 Check the Epididymis

-The epididymis is a raised rim-like structure responsible for sperm storage.
+The epididymis is a raised, rim-like structure responsible for sperm storage.
 It runs along the top and back of each testicle and often hurts when you press on it.
 Gently feel each epididymis for changes.
-A spermatocele, which represents a cyst, can present as a painless growth near the testicle.
+A spermatocele, which is a cyst, can present as a painless growth near the testicle.
 These are noncancerous.

 Check the Vas

 If you feel any abnormalities, tell your doctor right away.
-Along with your own TSE, see your doctor for regular checkups.
+In addition to doing your own TSE, you should also see your doctor for regular checkups.